vikaslamba99/vikaslamba.github.io/_posts/2024-04-29-Kalman-Filter.md

 The basic Kalman filter is meant for linear systems, but it can be adapted to model non-linear transition and observation functions effectively.
 To handle such cases, Extended Kalman Filters (EKF) and Unscented Kalman Filters (UKF) are used, with the latter conveniently integrated into pykalman.
 These filters are capable of handling scenarios where noise is not simply additive, such as when it's proportional to the measurement's size.
 Moreover, they allow for the specification of non-Gaussian errors, a particularly useful feature when dealing with financial data, which often exhibits heavy-tailed distributions.

 The Extended Kalman Filter (EKF) and Unscented Kalman Filter (UKF) are heuristic approaches to using Kalman filtering for nonlinear systems.

-When the system dynamics and observation models are highly nonlinear, the Unscented Kalman Filter (UKF) can be an improvement over the EKF.
+When the system dynamics and observation models are highly nonlinear, the UKF can be an improvement over the EKF.
 The UKF is based on the unscented transformation, which is a method for computing the statistics of a random variable $$x$$ that undergoes a nonlinear transformation $$(y = g(x))$$.
 The random variable $$x$$ is sampled using a carefully chosen set of sigma points and these sample points are propagated through the nonlinear function $$g$$.

 The UKF tends to be more robust and accurate than the EKF but has higher computation overhead due to the sampling process.

 > References:
 > 1. Dixon, M. F., Halperin, I., & Bilokon, P. (2020).
 Machine Learning in Finance.
 Springer.